 Islam.
 Sometimes, the Bahá’í faith is also included.

-linked closely with some of the world’s governments.
+considered the official religions by some of the world’s governments.
+This

 We do not wish to imply that religiously inspired conflict and violence are limited solely to the Abrahamic religions.
 It is widespread among other monotheistic religions as well.
 Violence is relatively rare among polytheistic and non-theistic religions.
 However, even in Buddhism -- which is generally free of such inter-religious hatreds -- there have been instances of violence.
 For example: